 Fred is Professional Nature- Environment and Travel Photographer, based in Gouda, the Netherlands.

 The subjects focussed on, chosen either by personal initiative or by assignments, include tropical rainforests, African wildlife, Coastal Environments, Sahel Desert and also remarkable area's like Island, Borneo, French Guiana, Seychelles, Uganda, Indonesia, Antarctica and more.
 Based in Mozambique, Kenya, Tanzania, Bangladesh and Trinidad&Tobago in earlier years yielded in a wide range of Images from Sundarbans, Kruger N.P., Amboseli N.P., Maasai Mara N.R. and Serengeti N.P., the Caribbean and Indian Ocean Coastal Environments.

 Visit also his GALLERY-WEBSITE: www.fredhoogervorst-photographer.com with SCREEN-SIZED PICTURES.

-The photographic work is exhibited in a large number of museums and published widely in books, magazines, reports, newspapers, calendars and also is in use on many websites.
+His photographic work is exhibited in a large number of museums and published widely in books, magazines, reports, newspapers, calendars and is in use on Internet and Websites.